jaimetur/PhotoMigrator/help/02-arguments-description-short.md

 There is also a [extended version](02-arguments-description.md) of this document available.

+> [!NOTE]
+> For compiled binaries, macOS now uses `PhotoMigrator.command`.
+Linux and Synology SSH continue using `PhotoMigrator.bin`.
+If you are following the examples below on macOS, replace `PhotoMigrator.bin` with `PhotoMigrator.command`.

 ## 🖥️ Launcher Flags

 These flags are handled before the normal argparse parser starts, so they are launcher controls rather than regular feature arguments.